 \begin{assumption}[Filter stability] The true filter $\T_{Y_{t, \tau}}$ is uniformly geometrically stable with respect to the divergence $D$ in the sense that there exist constants $\lambda \in (0,1)$ and $\Cfs>0$ such that, for any pair of measures $\pi_1$, $\pi_2$ and $t>\tau\geq 0$, it holds that \end{assumption}

-This stability assumption is familiar in the error analysis of sequential importance sampling particle filters~\cite{del2001stability}.
-It is valid if the dynamic transition kernel $a$ is bounded below and above by positive and bounded constants.
-In particular, if there exists a constant $c$ such that the density associated with the dynamic update kernel satisfies $\sqrt{c} \leq a(u'\mid u) \leq 1/\sqrt{c}$, for all $u,u'\in \U$, then~\cref{eq:filter-stability} holds with $\Cfs = c^{-1}$~\cite[Thm.~3.7]{rebeschini2014nonlinear}, where the stability is established with respect to the total variation distance. \editend This condition leads to the so-called minorization condition that ensures geometric ergodicity of Markov processes~\cite{meyn2012markov}, which is shown to be inherited by the filter.
+This stability assumption is familiar in the error analysis of SIR filters~\cite{del2001stability}.
+It is valid if the transition kernel $a$ is bounded below and above by positive constants, i.e., there exists a constant $c$ such that the density of $a$ satisfies \editstart

+then~\cref{eq:filter-stability} holds with $\Cfs = c^{-1}$~\cite[Thm.~3.7]{rebeschini2014nonlinear}, where the stability is established with respect to the total variation distance. \editend This condition leads to the so-called minorization condition that ensures geometric ergodicity of Markov processes~\cite{meyn2012markov}, which is shown to be inherited by the filter.
 We note that this condition is relatively strong and can only be verified for a restricted class of systems, e.g., when $\U$ is compact.
-A complete characterization of systems with uniform geometric stable filters is a challenging open problem in the field.
-More insight is available for the weaker notion of asymptotic stability of the filter, which holds when the system is ``detectable'' in a sense that is suitable for nonlinear stochastic dynamical systems~\cite{van2010nonlinear,chigansky2009intrinsic,van2009observability,kim2022duality}.
-For more discussion and survey of the results on filter stability we refer the reader to~\cite{crisan2011oxford,kim2024stability} for a survey of filter stability results.
+A complete characterization of systems with uniformly geometrically stable filters is a challenging open problem in the field.
+More insight is available for the weaker notion of asymptotic stability of the filter, which holds when the system is ``detectable'' in a sense that is suitable for nonlinear stochastic dynamical systems~\cite{van2010nonlinear,chigansky2009intrinsic,van2009observability,kim2022duality,kim2024stability}; see also~\cite{crisan2011oxford,kim2024stability} for a survey of filter stability results.